mac-cain13/R.swift/Documentation/QandA.md

 ## What are the requirements to run R.swift?

-R.swift works with iOS 8 and tvOS 9 and higher, your development machine should be on OS X 10.11 with Xcode 7 or higher.
+R.swift works with Xcode 10 for apps targetting iOS 8 and tvOS 9 and higher.

 ## How to use methods with a `Void` argument?